Omniplan (architects)

-OMNIPLAN, founded by George Harrell and EG Hamilton, and formerly known as Harrell & Hamilton, was established in 1956 to provide service and design in architecture, interior architecture, and planning.
+OMNIPLAN, founded by George Harrell and Earle Grady ("EG") Hamilton, and formerly known as Harrell & Hamilton, was established in 1956 to provide service and design in architecture, interior architecture, and planning.
 The majority of their work has been focused on large-scale retail, corporate and commercial office buildings, mixed-use projects and university facilities.
 With a staff of more than 50 people in offices in Dallas and Phoenix, OMNIPLAN provides design services to clients nationwide.

 Projects

 NorthPark Center

 NorthPark Center is a 2000000 sqft shopping mall, which has been expanded several times since opening in 1965.
 NorthPark was the first shopping center to be constructed using one major building material and to initiate a policy of controlled signage.
 The complex was the prototype for enclosed malls and received the Dallas Chapter AIA Award of the Decade for its design and impact on the city of Dallas.
 NorthPark also received the DAIA’s Design Award in 1966 and the TSA Citation Design Award in 1967.
 In 1992, the project was honored with the DAIA 25-Year Award for Design Excellence.